andlzanon/lod-personalized-recommender/README.md

 * max_users: Maximum number of users to generate explanations to.
 Works on the 'explanation' mode.

+* reordered_recs: Explain baseline or reordered algorithm.
+Works on the 'explanation' mode.

+* expl_alg: Algorithm to explain recommendations.
+Either max, diverse or explod.
+Works only on 'explanation' mode.

 Therefore there are three main commands: the 'run' that is responsable of running an experiment, the 'validate' to run a statistical relevance test comparison of a baseline with a proposed metric and the 'explanation' mode that generates to a fold recommendations just like the run, but it prints on the console the items names, the semantic profile and the explanation paths.